"Trump Effect" on the Municipal Bond MarketDecember 12, 2016

 - Retain perspective.
 Short-term approaches don't usually yield the best investment results.

 - Past performance is no guarantee of future results, and the opinions and other information in the investment commentary are as of Dec.
 12, 2016.
-This summary is intended to provide general information only and reflects the opinions of The Commerce Trust Company Investment Policy Committee.
+This summary is intended to provide general information only and reflects the opinions of Commerce Trust Company Investment Policy Committee.

 - This material is not a recommendation of any particular security, is not based on any particular financial situation or need, and is not intended to replace the advice of a qualified attorney, tax advisor or investment professional.
 Diversification does not guarantee a profit or protect against all risk.